Need Help? [email protected]

 Excessive Grass Eating – While some grass eating is normal, excessive grazing can be a sign of acid reflux, as dogs may be trying to soothe their stomachs.

-Lick Fits (Frantic Licking of Floors, Walls, Grass, Dirt) - Dogs experiencing acid reflux may engage in frantic licking behaviors as a way to alleviate discomfort in their throat or stomach.
+Lick Fits (frantic licking of floors, walls, grass, dirt) – Dogs experiencing acid reflux may engage in frantic licking behaviors as a way to alleviate discomfort in their throat or stomach.

 Dogs may experience acid reflux for a variety of reasons.
 Some common causes of dog acid reflux include:

-cairn terrier has acid reflux caused by poor digestion Poor Digestion - Inefficient digestion can lead to the buildup of stomach acids, which may reflux into the esophagus.
+Poor Digestion – Inefficient digestion can lead to the buildup of stomach acids, which may reflux into the esophagus.

 Poor Diet – A diet lacking in proper nutrients or high in fat and difficult-to-digest ingredients can trigger acid reflux.